avivshafir/Israel-railway-cli/README.md

 - `date`: Optional date in YYYY-MM-DD format (defaults to current date)
 - `debug`: Whether to show debug information about train and route structures (true/false)

-## Features

-- Beautiful, color-coded terminal output using the Rich library
-- Flexible search allowing any origin and destination station
-- Station name support in both English and Hebrew
-- Automatic conversion between station codes and names
-- Routes are displayed in organized tables sorted by departure time
-- Journey duration is calculated and displayed in a human-readable format
-- Train numbers are displayed for each route segment
-- Crowding level indicators showing how busy each train is
-- Accessibility information for handicap-accessible trains
-- Detailed transfer information showing where and when to change trains
-- Platform numbers for all stations and transfers
-- Wait time calculation between connecting trains
-- Full route details showing all stations on a journey
-- Debug mode to help investigate API data structures
-- Fast querying by including the hour in the API request

 ## Notes

 - The tool supports over 20 popular Israel Railways stations with automatic Hebrew translation.